illinois-cs418/illinois-cs418.github.io/index.md

 ## Assessments ##

-Assigned work will include 10 quizzes, 4 programming assignments and 3 exams. there will be an additional project for students taking the course for 4 credits.
+Assigned work will include 10 quizzes, 6 programming assignments and 3 exams. there will be an additional project for students taking the course for 4 credits.

 #### Weekly Quizes ####
 There will be short weekly quizzes on PrairieLearn.
 These quizzes will be based on the lecture material and will serve as practice for the exams
 **Each quiz can be taken repeatedly..you can retake it till you get all the questions correct**

-+ **They are due by Friday at midnight of the following week (e.g. Quiz 1 is due by Friday of Week 2).**
++ **They will be assigned on Monday and due on Friday of the same week.**
-+ They can be completed late for 50% credit at any time before Dec.
-9.
++ They can be completed late for 75% credit at any time before May 9.

 #### Programming Assignments ####
-There will a series of four programming assignments. **We will drop the lowest MP score and base your total programming assignment grade on the 3 highest scores.** See the [Assignments page](/assignments) for more details.
+There will a series of six programming assignments. **Please read the [Assignments page](/assignments) for details of how code development will be done.**

 #### 4 Credit Project ####
 If you are taking the course for 4 credits, you will complete an extra project implelementing a ray-tracer.